 - 1) Always discretely observe patient confidentiality.
 Medical information and records are confidential and should never be discussed outside of clinic or in front of other patients. - 2) Once trained to take vitals, medical students may assist nurses with intake process.
-Please read intake duties above. - 3) May assist nurses in dispensing of medicine. - 4) May function as runners (see duties list above), and when possible, may shadow doctors.
+Please read intake duties above. - 3) May function as runners (see duties list above), and when possible, may shadow doctors.

-Physician Nurses
+Truck Nurses